18+ best PR tools every PR manager should consider

 - Metrics of reach

 - Email notifications

 - Boolean search

-There’s a few other Web and social media monitoring tools you can try.
-Our other author described them in this post.
+-> There’s a few other Web and social media monitoring tools you can try.

 Without a shadow of doubt, what makes Google Alert attractive is the fact that it’s completely free of any cost.